Yoav666s/dnd-wiki/collections/_races/nornfeld/mauvian.md

 As a bonus action, you gain Tremorsense with a range of 60 feet for 1 minute.

 You can use this bonus action a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

+# Variant Mauvian
+If your campaign uses the 2024 ruleset, your Dungeon Master might allow this variant trait which replaces the Ability Score Increase trait.

+## Variant Mauvian Traits

+### Mauvian Resilience
+You have resistance to poison damage.
+You also have advantage on saving throws you make to avoid or end the poisoned condition.